OWNsecurity/fastir-forti/README.md

 command: get system interface
 ```

-FortiArtifacts will parse the YAML, extract command line and executes it on the appliance via SSH.
+FastIR-Forti will parse the YAML, extract command line and executes it on the appliance via SSH.

 version: Artifact version (for internal tracking)